 Clients' demands on services in the financial sector have changed dramatically in recent years.
 Increasing digitalization in all areas of life has also given rise to new expectations of financial service providers.

-The step into digitalization seems to be a big one in the corporate lending business.
-Knowledge-intensive processes, often with exceptions, must be mapped and different inventory systems must be connected.
+Example Digital Banking: Digital transformation seems to be a big step in corporate lending business.
+Knowledge-intensive processes, often with exceptions, must be mapped and a lot of different legacy systems must be connected.
 We show the procedure for a digitalization project by a practical example.

 For both financial service providers and customers, the digital era is leading to a paradigm shift.
 The problem: The data and system infrastructure of many financial institutions does not allow digital processes.
 In addition to customer requirements, regulatory requirements are also increasing.

 The essential basement of any digitalization project in finance should be the creation of a reliable database.
 Using the following five success factors, you can see by the example of the corporate credit process what you should bear in mind when realizing your digitalization project.

 knowis is a specialized software vendor located in Regensburg, Germany.
 Founded in 2004, the mission is to develop highly flexible and agile solutions, particularly with regard to managing and automating complexity.